aryakaul/simdigree/labnotebook.md

 I'm running tests to make sure this works.

 #### 2018-07-17
 Determining the liab. threshold from the entire founder matrix is significantly increasing the timing of my method (20min -> 2 hours) but whatcha gonna do.
+I have found a bug regarding the affected status of founders and am working through it right now.

+#### 2018-07-19
+Fixed the bug!
+Running a BIG simulation right now with 100 simulations per thing running in parallel.

+Simulation *too* BIG!
+I'm working on optimizing and shuffled some stuff around.
+Running again.